 American Tower (AMT) Gains As Market Dips: What You Should Know

-Coming into today, shares of the wireless communications infrastructure company had lost 4.09% in the past month.
-In that same time, the Finance sector gained 5.04%, while the S&P 500 gained 3.67%.
+Heading into today, shares of the wireless communications infrastructure company had lost 2.28% over the past month, lagging the Finance sector's gain of 4.72% and the S&P 500's gain of 2.36% in that time.

-American Tower will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect American Tower to post earnings of $2.20 per share.
-This would mark year-over-year growth of 6.28%.
+Investors will be hoping for strength from American Tower as it approaches its next earnings release.
+On that day, American Tower is projected to report earnings of $2.20 per share, which would represent year-over-year growth of 6.28%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.42 billion, up 13.84% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for American Tower.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for American Tower should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-American Tower is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+American Tower currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, American Tower is currently trading at a Forward P/E ratio of 25.64.
-This represents a premium compared to its industry's average Forward P/E of 15.51.
+Looking at its valuation, American Tower is holding a Forward P/E ratio of 25.67.
+This represents a premium compared to its industry's average Forward P/E of 15.64.

-We can also see that AMT currently has a PEG ratio of 1.97.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.64 based on yesterday's closing prices.
+Also, we should mention that AMT has a PEG ratio of 1.98.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+AMT's industry had an average PEG ratio of 2.69 as of yesterday's close.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 159, putting it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.

 Click to get this free report